rgkrishnas/IoT-PreemptMold-FungsDamageLoss/README.md

 # IoT-Pre-emptive-Prediction - Insurance-Loss
 ## Objective
-Aim is to provide a solution for insurance loss before the damage happen, using IoT technology pre-empty the situation and avoid insurance claim as well as taken care of building strengthen.
+Aim is to provide a solution to avoid home damges due to climate changes, using IoT technology pre-empty the situation and keep healthy life/building strengthen as well avoid insurance claims.
 ## Goal:
 * Mold is a common type of fungus that thrives in moist, warm conditions.
 * The spores they release causes illness to humans.